common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/dua.md

 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->
+Duala is a coastal Bantu language spoken in the Wouri, Moungo Divisions, Littoral Region in Cameroon.

 ### Variants

 <!-- {{VARIANT_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- Describe the variants (MCV variants) of your language -->
+The Administrative Atlas of Cameroon's Languages (Breton and Bikia Fohtung, 1991) lists two varieties of Duala: Pongo and Muungo.
+Contributors to this dataset have listed another dialect, Ewale, which is reflected in the collection of sentence prompts used for read speech in this dataset.

 ## Demographic information
 <!-- You can get a lot of the information in this section from https://analyzer.cv-toolbox.web.tr/browse -->